Online Driver Training Schools

 The final exam for the online driver training course must be administered at an approved classroom location and monitored by a DMV licensed driver training school instructor associated with the driver training school.
 The test may be taken only once per business day.

-After you have completed the online driver’s education course and are ready to take the final examination, contact the driver training school that offered the online driver education course to schedule the date, place and time of the final examination.
+After you have completed the online driver’s education course and are ready to take the final examination, contact the driver training school where you completed the online course to schedule the date, place and time of the final examination.

 Testing must be conducted at the scheduled test site.
 Any changes in testing site must be mutually agreed upon by student, parent (if student is under age 18) and instructor.
 DMV does not maintain schedules for testing.